Vergil (Devil May Cry): Designs

 Makoto Tsuchibayashi designed Nelo Angelo as a rival for Dante.
 Unlike other enemy demons from Devil May Cry, Nelo Angelo did not have original movements for the 3D environment; the game designers used those of Dante.
 Unlike Dante, Nelo Angelo does not have guns; he was instead provided with a projectile move called Summoned Swords (幻影刀, Gen'eitō) to make him stand out.
 The staff had no problems using the projectiles for the character because the model did not change.
 Makoto Tsuchibayashi originally aimed to show Vergil in human form with Kamiya supporting his ideas of how the two characters were going to contrast each other.

 Ikeno stated that because Vergil and Dante are identical twins, they share a hairstyle in the opening of the game, intended to make new players confuse them.
 Vergil's clothing was meant to contrast with his brother's; similarly, Nelo Angelo's design was prominently blue while Dante's was red.
 The staff had problems with the creation of Vergil's outfit because of the way it moved in 3D computer graphics; they joked that Vergil should remove his coat whenever he starts fighting.
 In order to generate major contrasts between the two brothers, Vergil was given blue clothing as Dante always wore red.
 Omori did the character's first CGI artwork which was approved by Capcom.
 From there Daigo Ikeno took over, with Omori believing his work aged well.
-Like other characters, Vergil's face used a real model; Capcom said how he really portrayed Vergil the exact same way the production team imagined him.
+Like other characters, Vergil's face used a real model; character art designers Hirochika Nagaki and Keiji Nakaoka said Vergil's new 3D model portrayed him the exact same way the production team imagined him.
 Nero's relationship with Dante and Vergil was inspired by mecha anime Itsuno watched.

-Casey Edwards, who composed Vergil's battle theme "Bury the Light" for Devil May Cry 5, said in a tweet that the character's theme song was meant to be a reflection of "Devil Trigger".
-As Nero chose to "embrace the darkness" and embrace the demon inside of him, Vergil has always tried to bury the human side of himself, as he sees it as a great source of personal pain and memory of weakness.
+Composer Casey Edwards said in a tweet that "Bury the Light", the character's theme song for Devil May Cry 5, was meant to be a reflection of "Devil Trigger" and that as "Nero chose to "embrace the darkness" and accept his demon side", Vergil instead "has always tried to bury his humanity as it is a great source of personal pain and memory of weakness".
 When Capcom first conceived Devil May Cry 5: Special Edition, the first upgrade for the game would have been the inclusion of Vergil as a playable character, with a new fighting style previously unseen.